beyondcode/laravel-self-diagnosis/README.md

 composer require beyondcode/laravel-self-diagnosis
 ```

-If your using Laravel 5.5+ the `SelfDiagnosisServiceProvider` will be automatically registered for you.
+If you're using Laravel 5.5+ the `SelfDiagnosisServiceProvider` will be automatically registered for you.

 ## Usage